grayfallstown/chatgpt-diagram-renderer/Readme.md

 4. Click "Load unpacked" and select the extracted folder.

 *Edge*
+(You can use the [extension store link above](https://microsoftedge.microsoft.com/addons/detail/chatgpt-diagram-renderer/nppjndikhalonkcjjpoihcdijnlckcne) instead of doing this manually)
 1. Download the ZIP file and extract it.
 2. Open Edge and go to `edge://extensions/`.
 3. Enable "Developer mode" in the bottom left.